kuro-toji/ghostchat/README.md

 ## Architecture

 ```
-Your App IS a node → DHT → Other peer
+THis App IS a node → DHT → Other peer
 No servers.
 No VPS.
 No central point.
 ```